ccp4/DUI2/README.md

 ## Requirements

-This project relies on an installation of Python3 with Dials, PySide2 and Requests among other dependencies
+This project relies on an installation of Python3 with Dials, PySide2 and Requests among other dependencies, there are two ways to install DUI2:

-## Installation with git and conda
+## Option 1, Installation with git and conda

 This assumes you have already installed DIALS and have a BASH shell active with the DIALS environment sourced (. dials_env.sh).